ioccc-src/winner/bugs.md

 This entry relied on a bug in gcc that was fixed with gcc version 2.3.3.
 This cannot be fixed for modern systems as the bug is long gone.

-An alternate version, however, does exist.
+An alternate version that will work for modern systems, however, does exist.
 See the README.md file for details.

 ### STATUS: INABIAF - please **DO NOT** fix